Philadelphia Inquirer article also published in

 abandon.
 That-right-there should tell us something.

-We need wild foods to be recognized and honored for the
+We need wild plants to be recognized and honored for the

-taught in our schools, sold in stores, served in restaurants, and celebrated
+taught in our schools, plus wild foods should be sold in stores, served in restaurants, and celebrated

 for their nutrition and resilience.
 To that end, The Wild Foodies of

-Philly host a website full of resource information, free field guides, and
+Philly hosts a website packed full of resource information, free field guides, and

 sage advice.
 We invite the public to visit our website and join our meetup